manuelinfosec/api.taskmaster-django/README.md

    pytest --cov=taskmanager --cov=accounts --cov-report=html
    ```
    The report will be available in the `htmlcov` directory.
 Open the `index.html` file in your browser to view the detailed report.

+## Issues Encountered

+### 1. WebSocket Notifications Not Scoped to the Correct User
+**Description:**
+WebSocket notifications are currently not scoped to the correct user.
+Task notifications are broadcast to all users subscribed to the WebSocket channel, resulting in users receiving irrelevant task updates that are not associated with them.

+**Fix:**
+To resolve this issue, the WebSocket implementation was modified to ensure that notifications are only sent to the specific user associated with the task.
+This was achieved by creating unique WebSocket groups for each user based on the `user_id` and sending notifications to the appropriate group.